coral-streaming/coral/docs/Actors-WindowActor.md

 {% endhighlight %}

 ## Trigger
 The `WindowActor` is triggered by any incoming JSON event.
-It does not care about the structure of the JSON objects received, they can even be all different.

 ## Emit
-When the right number of objects is collected, a list is emitted as in the example above.
-If method == "time", the `WindowActor` waits that amount of time and then emits what it has collected, if anything.
+When the right number of objects is collected in the case of `count`, a list is emitted as in the example above.
+In the case of `time`, the actor waits that amount of time and then emits what it has collected, if anything.

 ## State
 The `WindowActor` returns its state as follows: